CodePushGo/website/src/content/blog/en/capacitor-vs-appflow-versioning-differences.md

 ### Risks of Manual Version Control

-Capacitor's manual process requires developers to update several configuration files for every release.
+React Native's manual process requires developers to update several configuration files for every release.
 This increases the chance of errors, such as mismatched versions or untracked deployments.
 Additionally, it can lead to delays in addressing bugs, with fixes potentially taking days or even weeks to reach users.

 Key challenges include: